Power Gauge Report is an investing newsletter run by Marc Chaikin.

 A Long Career On Wall Street

-There's a lot of people in the stock picking world that don't have much of a resume.
+There are a lot of people in the stock-picking world who don't have much of a resume.

 But Marc spent 40 years on Wall Street at legitimate brokers.